danielyaghil/aws-helpers/docs/cognito.md

 ## Usage - Tokens

-### Generate token from authorization code
+### Get token from authorization code

-To generate a token from an authorization code, you need to call the "generateTokenFromAuthCode" method with the following parameters:
+To generate a token from an authorization code, you need to call the "getTokenFromAuthCode" method with the following parameters:

 - clientId: The client ID for the user pool client app.
 - clientSecret: The client secret for the user pool client app.